 Pie charts make it easy to compare proportions.
 Each value is shown as a slice of the pie, so it's easy to see which values make up the percentage of a whole.

-Bar charts work just like Column charts, but they use horizontal bars instead of vertical bars.
+Bar charts work just like column charts, but they use horizontal instead of vertical bars.